BSidesSF/bsidessf.github.io/volunteer.md

 ## Workshop

-*** Please note that this shift will be on March 2 at the Splunk offices and will be counted towards your volunteer hours.
+*** Please note that this shift will be on March 2nd at the Workshop Offsite and will be counted towards your volunteer hours.

 **Brief description:**

-In this position you will be responsible for making sure the workshops are conducted smoothly.
+In this position, you will be responsible for making sure the workshops are conducted smoothly.
 Ensure that all attendees and presenters have everything they need during the workshops.

 **Duties include:**